vamshithallapalli/Equipment-Tracker/Readme.md

 * All fields (`name`, `type`, `status`, `lastCleanedDate`) are required.
 * No user authentication is needed.
-* Data is small, so a simple MongoDB collection (or JSON file for local) is sufficient.
+* Data is small, so a simple MongoDB collection is sufficient.

 ## Possible Improvements (if more time was available)